Balancing Family Tax Benefit

 In some cases, we can’t balance your FTB unless you tell us how much income you or your partner got.

-If you have a Centrelink online account linked to myGov, you can sign in and tell us if you and your partner don’t need to lodge a tax return to and confirm your income for the financial year.
+If you have a Centrelink online account linked to myGov, you can sign in and tell us if you and your partner don’t need to lodge a tax return and confirm your income for the financial year.

 Sign into myGov